Clan an Craite

 - Vision Quest: Goes on one in the Cave of Dreams with Geralt, Uve Jabberjaw, and Jorulf the Wolverine to confront his fears about his father.

 Jarl of Clan Haymaey, Donar an Hindar is the eldest Jarl in the Skellige Isles.

-- The Atoner: According to one rumor he only became pious after raping a priestess of Freya and coming to fear the goddesses wrath.
+- The Atoner: According to one rumor he only became pious after raping a priestess of Freya and coming to fear the goddess's wrath.

 - Berserk Button: Madman Lugos is his, being the only person able to break Donar's composure.
 Of course, Lugos raids Donar's holdings and is threatening to rape the priestesses at Freya's temple, so it is no surprise a pious man like Donar becomes so infuriated.

-- Death Seeker: Not actively seeking to die just yet like King Bran did, but he hopes a worthy dead will come for him soon due to his age.
+- Death Seeker: Not actively seeking to die just yet like King Bran did, but he hopes a worthy death will come for him soon due to his age.

 - Reasonable Authority Figure: Most of the time.
 He keeps heads cool between all the jarls after the berserker massacre at the kingsmoot.
 However, he refuses to listen to Geralt's claims that Skjall was not a coward, noting that only deeds, not words, can prove the truth of that.

-- Screw This, I'm Outta Here!: If Svanridge becomes king Donar leaves a meeting between the king, the jarls, and a Nilfgaardian envoy in disgust when it appears Svanridge is about to sign a treaty with Nilfgaard.
-Thus, Donar misses out on Svanridge murdering the envoy in a rather dramatic fashion.
+- Screw This, I'm Outta Here!: If Svanrige becomes king, Donar leaves a meeting between the king, the jarls, and a Nilfgaardian envoy in disgust when it appears Svanrige is about to sign a treaty with Nilfgaard.
+Thus, Donar misses out on Svanrige murdering the envoy in a rather dramatic fashion.

 A young warrior who lives in the village of Lofoten on Hindarsfjall with his mother and sister.
 He rescues Ciri from the sea after she accidently teleports herself just off the shore of Hindarsfjall.